 The South Unit is surrounded by a 7-foot high woven-wire fence, with numerous natural and specially designed crossings to allow for the natural movement of most wildlife.
 At the time of elk reintroduction, it was believed that elk would migrate beyond park boundaries and use areas outside the park.
-Research indicates that some elk do migrate seasonally beyond the park boundaries (see the "Elk Movement and Distribution" Recruitment: Number of organisms surviving and being added to a population at a certain point in time.

-section of this chapter, as well as the "Elk Population" section in chapter 3), although in much fewer numbers than expected.
+Research indicates that some elk do migrate seasonally beyond the park boundaries (see the "Elk Movement and Distribution" section of this chapter, as well as the "Elk Population" section in chapter 3), although in much fewer numbers than expected.
 The park is also situated in a matrix of public and private lands managed for livestock ranching, mineral extraction, and agriculture, which likely contribute to disproportionate use of the park by elk.